Skip to main content

 The Rocky Landscape of Teen Sexuality

-By Stephen C. Schultz (Editors note: This is a very sensitive subject and may be uncomfortable to read.
-Viewer discretion is advised.
-The application and information in this post is essentially focused on schools and therapeutic programs that have a residential component.)
-The chairs were all in a half circle.
+By Stephen C. Schultz (Editor's note: This is a very sensitive subject and may be uncomfortable to read.
+The information in this post is essentially focused on schools and therapeutic programs that have a residential component.)
+The chairs were all in a half-circle.
 There must have been over fifty, all filled with students.
 Banners from various colleges and universities hung from the rafters.
-The dull roar of multiple conversations all going on at the same time was cutting through the air and echoing off the walls.
+The dull roar of multiple conversations, all happening simultaneously, cut through the air and echoed off the walls.
 I stood in front of the crowd and waited.
-The conversations and dull roar slowly faded like a train disappearing into the distance.
+The conversations and dull roar slowly faded, like a train disappearing into the distance.
 All eyes were now on me.
-I asked one question; “Who can tell me what grooming is?”
+I asked one question: “Who can tell me what grooming is?”
 I have spent my career working with families and teens through some very difficult times.
-I am a partner in a specialty care facility called Oxbow Academy .
-Oxbow spec...
+I am a partner in a specialty care facility called Oxbow Academy.
+Oxbow specializes in treating teenage boys from across the globe who are burdened with the socially sensi...

 “Out of the Mouth of Babes…”

-By Stephen C. Schultz In my line of work , I am made aware every day of the struggles that teens endure and the pain families suffer.
-Often it seems we are fighting a losing battle.
-There is no doubt, everyone has their own personal struggles and burdens to bear, my family included.
-However, some people seem to manage the struggles with grace, decorum, and a sense of perspective that is inspiring to others.
-Four out of the five posts below are written by my daughter.
-Over the last few years, from time to time, she has written a piece and then asks me if she can post it on my blog.
-I am happy and proud to do so!
-Please enjoy some of her written work.
-My House Has Stars Perfectly Wicked - A Fractured Fairy Tale I can make a difference by helping others!
-My Experience with Autism Why should "Bullies" get all of the attention?
+By Stephen C. Schultz In my line of work, I witness daily the struggles that teens endure and the pain that families suffer.
+At times, it feels as though we are fighting a losing battle.
+There’s no doubt that everyone carries their own personal struggles and burdens— my family included .
+However, some individuals seem to navigate these challenges with grace, composure, and a sense of perspective that inspires those around them.
+The posts below are particularly special to me because four out of the five were written by my daughter.
+Over the past few years, she has occasionally written pieces and then asked if she could share them on my blog.
+I’m always happy and proud to do so!
+I hope you enjoy her thoughtful and heartfelt work.
+Featured Posts My House Has Stars Perfectly Wicked - A Fractured Fairy Tale I Can Make a Difference by Helping Others!
+My Experience with Autism Why Should "Bullies" Get All the Attention?

 Hope, Passion & Perseverance - Healthy Communities